phipsonlab/speckle/README.md

 analyses of single cell data continues we anticipate that the package will be updated with new functions.

-The propeller method has now been accepted for publicaton in Bioinformatics.
+The propeller method has now been accepted for publicaton in *Bioinformatics*.
-Please use the following citation when using propeller:
+Please use the following citation when using propeller: \
-Phipson, B, Sim, CB, Porrello, ER, Hewitt, AW, Powell, J, Oshlack, A (2022). propeller: testing for differences in cell type proportions in single cell data.
-Bioinformatics, accepted 22 August 2022.
+Phipson, B, Sim, CB, Porrello, ER, Hewitt, AW, Powell, J, Oshlack, A (2022). propeller: testing for differences in cell type proportions in single cell data. *Bioinformatics*, accepted 22 August 2022.

+The preprint is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.11.28.470236v2.full).

 The propeller, propeller.ttest and propeller.anova functions perform statistical tests for differences in cell type composition in single cell data.